luke-landry/trit-file-transfer/README.md

 # trit-file-transfer
-**trit** is a CLI tool to transfer files over a local network using TCP/IP.
+**trit** is a git-inspired CLI tool for transferring files over a local network using TCP/IP.

+Like git, trit uses a **staging area**: you `add` files to a queue, inspect them with `list`, or `drop` any you don't want, then `send` them all at once when you're ready.
+Staging state is stored in a `.trit/` directory in your working directory.

+Transfers are encrypted end-to-end using [libsodium](https://doc.libsodium.org/).
+A shared password is used to derive an encryption key, and a mutual-authentication handshake is performed before any data is exchanged.
+Files are streamed through a multi-threaded producer-consumer pipeline, allowing reads, encryption, and socket writes to overlap for high throughput.

 ## Installation
 ### Runtime Dependencies